Abandoned & Little-Known Airfields:

 The entrance road to the airport crossed the track pretty much where Wedgemont Circle North intersected Granbury Road.”

-as it was not depicted at all on the 1957 DFW Sectional Chart (courtesy of Chris Kennedy).
+The TCU Airfield was no longer depicted at all on the January 1957 DFW Sectional Chart.

 The location & layout of the former TCU Airport, superimposed by Ganey Bradfield on a 1963 TX Highway Department map.